 The Midori Traveler’s Notebook is something I heard about very early on in my fountain pen journey, but I never quite understood the hype until I actually got one in my hands a few weeks ago.
 Now that I’ve had the time to learn the whole “system”, I see how cool these things really are, and I’m thrilled to be able to share it with you here.
 (In May 2016, the Midori Traveler’s Notebook was rebranded to the Traveler’s Company brand.
 Learn more about the rebranding here.)

 The essence of the Traveler’s Notebook is a removable paper notebook, wrapped in a thick flap of leather, held by an elastic band.
 That’s the very abbreviated version of what it entails.
 But it’s really more than that, because of the accessories it has available.

 You can put one, two, or three notebooks in it, and add things like pocket inserts, pen loops, zippered pouches, and business card holders.
+Check out all the Traveler’s Notebook accessories here.
 Because of all of the unique things you can add to your notebook, it makes it a highly personalized system with a lot of utility and flexibility.

 There are several different types of paper, and they’re basically all really good.
 They’re surprisingly fountain pen friendly (I was expecting there to be some typical bleed through and possibly feathering), I am honestly impressed with how the paper handles.

 There are different variations of white, ivory, and kraft paper, with blank, 5×5 graph, 6.5mm lined, and perforated.
 I don’t have information about the specific paper weights, but they seem to be somewhere around 70-80g, with the exception of the sketchbook (100g or so) and the thin paper (around 60g, I’d guess).
 As of May 2016, there were some changes to the the line of refills, so be sure to check out Gouletpens.com for the latest Traveler’s Brand refill offerings.